baykamsay/abpp/README.md

-# drone_language
+# AB++
-A programming language for Tello drones for CS315 project.
+A programming language for Tello drones for our CS315 project.
-## Group
+## Group Members
 - Baykam Say
 - Aleyna Sütbaş